learningsimulator/learningsimulator/joss_manuscript/paper.md

 # Summary

-`Learning Simulator` is a software for simulating learning phenomena using associative learning mechanisms.
+`Learning Simulator` is a software for simulating learning phenomena governed by associative learning.
 It is written in Python and can be run either in a graphical user interface, or from a system command prompt.
 Our software is primarily targeted to computational and behavior biologists, ethologists, and psychologists, however students/teachers who learn/teach learning phenomena may also